jsenv/core/docs/assets_and_workers.md

 ## Images (and everything else)

 Any of your file can be referenced using `new URL() + import meta url`.
-It will give you an url for that ressource that can be used later.
+It will give you an url for that resource that can be used later.

 ```js
 const imageUrl = new URL("./img.png", import.meta.url)